The Pros and Cons of Standing All Day

 I’ve written a complete hands-on review about why your stomach hurts when standing, and here are some of the shocking issues I ran into in this post!

-If standing only happens during brief moments, this might not do much damage; however, there are some consequences when standing becomes an everyday occurrence.
-Standing too long will lead to fatigue, resulting in difficulties concentrating ̶ or, even worse, decreased productivity.
-In addition, prolonged periods of standing have been linked to increased blood pressure and back pain.
-If you must stand all day for work (like many of us!), taking breaks from standing is important.
+While standing might not cause much harm if it takes place only occasionally, there are some consequences when it becomes a regular occurrence.
+Standing too long may cause fatigue, which can result in difficulty concentrating or, worse, decrease productivity.
+A prolonged period of standing has also been linked to increased blood pressure and back pain.
+Standing all day for work can be tiring, so take frequent breaks.